 - Cupping therapy

 - Massage therapy

 Your arthritis specialist also recommends exercises and activities that you can do at home to maintain a pain-free lifestyle.
 Light to moderate activities such as walking, biking or swimming can be beneficial to your joints.

 The Goals of Physical Therapy for Arthritis

 Physical therapy is usually recommended as part of most treatment plans for arthritis.
-The goals of treatment using physical therapy include restoring abilities that have been lost and preventing permanent loss of the use of your joints.
+The goals of treatment using physiotherapy include restoring abilities that have been lost and preventing permanent loss of the use of your joints.
 You work toward being able to participate in activities of your choosing while requiring little or no help from others.

-A physical therapist works with you to create an individualized exercise plan that targets the specific joints that are causing you pain.
+An arthritis specialist works with you to create an individualized exercise plan that targets the specific joints that are causing you pain.
 As the muscles become stronger and joints become more flexible, you may not need to rely on pain medication as much, and you may be able to become more active.
 Physical therapy can help to relieve pain and improve function so you can live your best life.